Master of Education (M.Ed.) in Curriculum and Instruction –

 Online Degree Overview

-The Master of Education in Curriculum and Instruction (C&I) is designed to prepare educators to develop and deliver effective instructional opportunities for diverse students in various learning settings including public, private, higher education, and the workplace.
-The Adult Education concentration emphasizes understanding the unique characteristics of adult learners and examining and applying strategies for designing effective programs and instructional opportunities for these learners.
-In addition, the C&I degree stresses understanding program and student assessment and the effective integration of technology into instructional programs.
+The Master of Education in Curriculum and Instruction (C&I) program will prepare you to develop and deliver effective instructional opportunities for diverse students in various learning environments including public, private, higher education and the workplace.
+The Adult Education concentration embedded within the M.Ed. in Curriculum and Instruction program emphasizes the unique skills and concepts required to work with adult students, such as understanding the unique characteristics of adult learners, examining and applying strategies for designing effective programs, and instructional opportunities for these learners.
+In addition, the M.Ed. in Curriculum & Instruction for adult learners stresses understanding program and student assessment, and the effective integration of technology into instructional programs.

 Courses: View Course Sequence & Descriptions

-Format: Courses offered entirely online via Blackboard.
+Format: Delivered entirely online.
 One core course offered on campus each semester.
-Students may begin the program in the fall, spring, or summer semesters.
+Students may begin the program in August, October, January, March, May or July.

-Results: Master of Education degree with concentration in Adult Education.
+Results: Master of Education degree in Curriculum and Instruction with a concentration in Adult Education